Bandwidth/redux-facet/README.md

 ### `selectors`

 `redux-facet` exports a selector creator to select facet state from the store by name.
 You can access it by calling `selectors.createFacetStateSelector(facetName)`.
-Calling the returned function with your store will return the state of that facet.
+Calling the returned function with your store will return the state of that facet in plain JS, even if immutables are used.

 ### `createStructuredFacetSelector(facetSelectorCreators: Object, normalSelectors?: Object)`